Skip to main content

 See Why this matters

 A termination letter may relate to performance, conduct, probation or contract ending.
-A layoff or redundancy letter usually relates to business need.
+A layoff or redundancy letter usually relates to business needs such as restructuring or reduced demand.

-Name the employee, role and final employment date.
-Do not leave the person guessing whether the decision is final or when employment ends.
+Identify the employee, role and final employment date.
+Make the decision clear so there is no uncertainty about whether it is final or when employment ends.

 See clear wording